googleapis/api-linter/docs/rules/0162/list-revisions-request-name-reference.md

   aip: 162
   name: [core, '0162', list-revisions-request-name-reference]
   summary: |
-    List Revisions requests should annotate the `name` field with `google.api.resource_reference`.
+    List Revisions requests should annotate the `resource_name` field with `google.api.resource_reference`.
 permalink: /162/list-revisions-request-name-reference
 redirect_from:
   - /0162/list-revisions-request-name-reference
 ---

-# List Revisions requests: Name resource reference
+# List Revisions requests: Resource Name resource reference

-This rule enforces that all List Revisions requests have `google.api.resource_reference` on their `string name` field, as mandated in [AIP-162][].
+This rule enforces that all List Revisions requests have `google.api.resource_reference` on their `string resource_name` field, as mandated in [AIP-162][].

 ## Details

-This rule looks at the `name` field of any message matching `List*RevisionsRequest` and complains if it does not have a `google.api.resource_reference` annotation.
+This rule looks at the `resource_name` field of any message matching `List*RevisionsRequest` and complains if it does not have a `google.api.resource_reference` annotation.